Party Wall or not a Party Wall?

 If you are planning on building a new side return or rear extension, it is important to bear in mind the location of the new flank wall or Party Wall in respect of the boundary and your neighbours property.

 A side return extension makes use of the sometimes awkward space at the side of the rear projection normally found on Victorian and Edwardian homes.
 This is also traditionally known as the closet wing.
 Side return extensions can incorporate this alleyway and extend the closet wing to the full width of the property.
 This layout is often mirrored in the adjacent garden.
-Often a wall, fence or combination of the two will delineat the boundary.
+Often a wall, fence or combination of the two will delineate the boundary.

 As part of the works the current boundary arrangement will need to be adjusted.
 This is necessary to make room and/or allow for the new wall enclosing upon the extension to be built.